WoosterTech/YNAmazon/README.md

    - A note if the transaction does not represent the full order total.
    - A list of items in the order.
    - A link to the Amazon order details.
+   - If AI summarization is enabled, it will use OpenAI to generate a concise summary of the order.

 5. **Transaction Update**: The program updates the YNAB transaction with the generated memo and changes its payee to a designated name (e.g., "Amazon") to mark it as processed.